Frequently Asked Questions

 Note: Your academic advisor will determine which classes fulfill the requirements for your selected major at preregistration.

-Completion of the requirements for an A.A. degree or the general education program at another school does not guarantee that you have met all of APU’s General Studies requirements.
-However, if you complete the IGETC program with the APU provisions, you will have met most of APU’s General Studies requirements.
+Completion of the requirements for an A.A. degree or the general education program at another school does not guarantee that you have met all of APU’s General Education requirements.
+However, if you complete the IGETC program with the APU provisions, you will have met most of APU’s General Education requirements.

 When you have applied and been accepted to APU, you will receive a general education evaluation prior to registering for your classes.